thisisnotka/selenium-allure-demo-project/README.md

 2. **Open the Project**

    Launch IntelliJ IDEA.
 Open the project by selecting the cloned repository directory.

 3. **Run Tests**

    Type command to execute testSuite.xml
 ```
 mvn clean install
 ```

 4. **Open Allure Report on localhost**

    Open the terminal in IntelliJ IDEA.
 Navigate to the project directory if not already there.
 Execute the following command to serve the Allure report:
 ```
 allure serve allure-results
 ```

 This will start a local server on a random port and open the Allure report in your default browser.

-## Additional Information
+## Additional information
-TestNG: This project uses TestNG for test management.
+* TestNG: This project uses TestNG for test management.
-Allure: The Allure reporting tool is integrated for generating detailed and interactive reports.
+* Allure: The Allure reporting tool is integrated for generating detailed and interactive reports.
-Page Object Model: The Page Object Model design pattern is used to create an object repository for web UI elements.
+* Page Object Model: The Page Object Model design pattern is used to create an object repository for web UI elements.